Barbara R. Bergmann papers, 1942-2015 13.5 Linear Feet — Eight boxes.

-The Barbara Bergmann Papers consist of writings by Bergmann, largely published versions, as well as some draft materials, project files, and research materials she accummulated.
+This collection consists of writings by Bergmann, largely published versions, as well as some draft materials, project files, and research materials she accummulated.
 The contents of the collection speak to the breadth of Bergmann's interests in economic approaches--including mathematical modelling, microsimulation, and government regulations--as well as her wide ranging interests in sex and race discrimination, child care, poverty, affirmative action, economic aspects of parenting, education, domestic labor, wage discrimination, social security, and numerous other topics within the broad definition of feminist economics.

-A selection of published works collected by Bergmann on topics relevant to her research interests, including several Census Bureau reports, is held in the Research Files/Bergmann's Library Series.
-The Teaching Series includes course packs and hiring information from Bergmann's tenure in the American University Economics Department.
-Finally, the Autobiographical/Personal Materials Series contains some of Bergmann's awards and honors, including her B.A. from Cornell University; numerous interviews and statements from Bergmann discussing her career, personal history, and economic philosophy; and professional photographs of Bergmann.
+A selection of published works collected by Bergmann on topics relevant to her research interests, including several Census Bureau reports, is held in the Research/Bergmann's Library series.
+The Teaching series includes course packs and hiring information from Bergmann's tenure in the American University Economics Department.
+Finally, the Autobiographical/Personal series contains some of Bergmann's awards and honors, including her BA from Cornell University; numerous interviews and statements from Bergmann discussing her career, personal history, and economic philosophy; and professional photographs of Bergmann.